FREQUENTLY ASKED QUESTIONS AND ACCESS INFORMATION

 Both.
-Most of the keynotes and concurrent sessions will be live and some will feature interactive breakout sessions.
-All conference sessions will be recorded and the recordings will be available for 30-days after the conference for on-demand viewing in Whova.
-Recordings will be posted within 48 hours of their live airing.
+Certain sessions, mainly keynotes, are hybrid sessions where the presentation has been pre-recorded but the speakers will be logged into Whova to answer attendee question live.
+The concurrent sessions are live and some will feature interactive breakout sessions.
+All conference sessions, both live and hybrid, will be recorded and the recordings will be available for two weeks after the conference for on-demand viewing in Whova.

 Why do I need Whova and Zoom to join the conference?

-Whova is our conference "home base" and allows you to access sessions, any shared handouts or documents, and networking features all in one place.
+Whova is our conference "home base" and allows you to access sessions, documents, feedback surveys, and networking features all in one place.
 Zoom is our streaming platform and is required to see and hear the live sessions.
-The Zoom meeting links are integrated within each session listing in the agenda on Whova.
-When you clink on the link, it will launch Zoom in a new window or tab.
+The Zoom meeting links are integrated within each session listing on Whova.
+For hybrid sessions, you can view the Zoom feed within Whova.
+For interactive live sessions, when you clink on the link, it will launch Zoom in a new window or tab.
 When the session is over, exit the Zoom tab and go back to the open Whova event tab.

 Will I need to be on camera?